 - Your doctor may want you to have a blood test before your scan to check how well your blood clots.
-The test may be done ahead of time or on the day of your scan. - If you take blood-thinning medicine such as Coumadin (warfarin), Plavix, or Lovenox, talk with your primary care provider.
-You may need to stop taking it before your scan and restart it after your scan.
+The test may be done ahead of time or on the day of your scan. - If you take blood-thinning medicine such as Coumadin (warfarin), Plavix, or Lovenox, talk with your primary care doctor about stopping it before your scan and restarting it after your scan. - If you take Diamex, do not take it starting 2 days before your scan.
+When your scan is completed, you may take it again.